• How To Guide

 So, what to do when a sensor port (weld bung) gets damaged during a sensor replacement?
 Good news: most of the time, weld bungs can be swapped out, saving you a hefty chunk of change compared to replacing the entire DPF/DOC/SCR.
 Weld bungs for diesel emissions systems will set you back about $25.
 Sure, there's some time, elbow grease, and know-how involved in the replacement, but with a new DPF costing anywhere from $700 to upwards of $5,000, it's often the smart move.

 A friendly reminder: Safety first!
-Always prioritize safety when working on your vehicle's exhaust system.
+Always prioritise safety when working on your vehicle's exhaust system.
 Gear up with the right protective equipment, including gloves, safety glasses, and a respirator.

 Getting Ready and Choosing the Right Tools